-- If the user just wants to renumber within a set of boundaries, then the user has the ability to enter into the database a single or multiple renumbering stop(s).
+- If the user just wants to renumber within a set of boundaries, then the user can enter into the database a single or multiple renumbering stop(s).
 Renumbering stops allow the user to control where the renumbering will take place.
 The insert renumbering stop button will allow the user to insert as many renumbering stops as needed to control the renumbering of the Geolograph.

-8.4 REMOVE RENUMBERING STOP
+9.4 REMOVE RENUMBERING STOP